 A. Only stockholders of record at the close of business on January 13, 2020, the record date for the Annual Meeting (the "Record Date"), will be entitled to vote at the Annual Meeting.
-On the Record Date, there were [59,327,455] shares of common stock, \$0.001 par value per share, outstanding and entitled to vote at the annual meeting.
-On the Record Date there was one share of the Company's iBio CMO Preferred Tracking Stock, par value, \$0.001 per share ("Preferred Tracking Stock") outstanding, [12] shares of the Company's Series A Convertible Preferred Stock, par value \$0.001 per share ("Series A Convertible Preferred Stock, par value \$0.001 per share of the Company's Series B Convertible Preferred Stock") outstanding, [5,785] shares of the Company's Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Convertible Preferred Stock, Series A Convertible Preferred Stock, Series A Convertible Preferred Stock, Series A Convertible Preferred Stock, par value \$0.001 per share (Series B Convertible Preferred Stock, par value \$0.001 per share (Series B Convertible Preferred Stock, Series A Convertible Preferred Stock and Series C Convertible Preferred Stock are not entitled to vote on the proposals described in this proxy statement.
+On the Record Date, there were 59,327,455 shares of common stock, \$0.001 par value per share, outstanding and entitled to vote at the annual meeting.
+On the Record Date there was one share of the Company's iBio CMO Preferred Tracking Stock, par value, \$0.001 per share ("Preferred Tracking Stock") outstanding, no shares of the Company's Series A Convertible Preferred Stock, par value \$0.001 per share ("Series A Convertible Preferred Stock"), outstanding, 5,785 shares of the Company's Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Convertible Preferred Stock outstanding.
+The Preferred Tracking Stock, Series A Convertible Preferred Stock and Series C Convertible Preferred Stock are not entitled to vote on the proposals described in this proxy statement.